 In November of 1995 St Luke’s became a member of Central Berkshire Episcopal Community (CBEC), an area regional ministry.
 The other members included St. Steven’s, Pittsfield, St. Martin’s, Pittsfield, and Grace Church, Dalton.
 The churches shared a priest and had some combined services and other activities.
 This successful association continued for about 12 years then the Bishop dissolved it.

-The Old Stone Church continues to be used as a summer chapel, after a major renovation effort in the mid-1980’s saved it from collapse.
+After a major renovation effort in the mid-1980’s saved it from collapse, The Old Stone Church was used as a summer chapel until 2020.
 In 1999 it’s steeple had to be completely restored.
 With the generous help of the Massachusetts Historical Society, work began in 2001 and was finished the next year.
+The last Episcopal service was held in October 2020, and was sold in 2021, hopefully to save and preserve the structure.

 Having a priest only at infrequent intervals, St Luke’s relied heavily on lay readers in it’s early years.
 This was not entirely regrettable for family prayer was greatly encouraged, the laity were trained to greater responsibility, and many developed a greater commitment to the church.
 Over the years St. Luke’s has had many dedicated vicars and is now delighted to have Noreen Suriner as priest and pastor.